juanlittledevil/juce-cmake-template/README.md

 # JUCE CMake Template

+> **⚠️ NOTICE:**
+> This template has **ONLY been tested on macOS** as of September 2025.
+Windows and Linux support is expected, but not yet verified.
+If you encounter issues on other platforms, please open an issue or contribute fixes!

 A modern JUCE audio plugin template using CMake and CPM (C++ Package Manager) for dependency management.
 This template avoids Xcode project files and uses CMake tools exclusively.

 ## Features